Cloudoki/api-gateway/README.md

 # api-gateway
 The Cloudoki's API Gateway with simples functionality.

-Currently it supports there features:
+Supported there features:

 - Manual service registration
 - URI transformations and/ or translation